mindplay-dk/walkway/README.md

-that needs to be easily accessible from within your routes, while avoiding the need for `use()` clauses down through the hierarchy of functions, you can insert values into `Route::$vars` during `init()` (or at any point) - this collection stores values captured while resolving a route, and these are the values used to fill function-arguments for both route-definitions and action-methods.
+that needs to be easily accessible from within your routes, while avoiding the need for `use()` clauses down through the hierarchy of functions, you can insert values into `Route::$vars` during `init()` (or at any point) - this collection stores values captured while resolving a route, and these values are used to fill function-arguments for both route-definitions and action-methods.